 Best for higher or unlimited budgets: Stamped metal roofing

-Both standing seam and stamped metal roofing are premium roofing materials.
-Even so, there is a difference in price, as standing seam metal roofing will most likely be less expensive.
+- Both standing seam and stamped metal roofing are premium roofing materials.
+There is a price difference, as standing seam metal roofing will most likely be less expensive.
 If you have a limited budget, you might want to stick with a standing seam system.
 But if you’re in a situation where you can splurge on a more expensive roof that gives you that traditional shingle look, stamped metal roofing is a good option.

 Your Application: Residential vs. Commercial vs. Architectural

 Best for residential structures: Both, but more likely stamped metal roofing